matty99/matty99.github.io/_posts/2015-09-12-website-optimization.md

 ### Build it static!

 The decision to not have a server for the site happened late in the project, but had the biggest impact on the site in how much bad code it generated as a result.
 The entire site was to be hosted in AWS Buckets instead of giving it a server.
-This was a huge and unecessary handicap to save a little bit of money on hosting.
+This was a huge and unnecessary handicap to save a little bit of money on hosting.
 The difference between buckets and a medium instance is a significant sum of money, and the company has probably saved a lot of money with this decision.
 However, they could have saved even more since the site didn't need a dedicated server.
-They ran an app in house that had multiple servers and they could have just dropped it on one of those instead, making the site essentially free to host.
+They ran an application in house that had multiple servers and they could have just dropped it on one of those instead, making the site essentially free to host.
 The traffic from the one site would not affect the other in any significant way meaning they really had nothing to worry about.

 For a lot of the project I accepted the decisions that were made higher up because I wasn't comfortable arguing with them about the correct choice.
 We've arrived at the root of the problem, me.
 I didn't stand up nearly strong enough for the necessity of server and as a result my project suffered.